Discover the Unique Features of the C2 Mid-Year Corvette: a Look at the Second Generation of America’s Iconic Sports Car from 1963-1967.

-The muscle car is integral in the American story, from the Beach Boys’ giddy-up 409 to Bruce Springsteen’s ’69 Chevy with a 396.
-However, none capture the collective imagination of all the great muscle cars like the Chevrolet Corvette.
+The muscle car holds a central role in the American automotive narrative, from the Beach Boys’ ode to the ‘giddy-up 409’ to Bruce Springsteen’s anthem to the ’69 Chevy boasting a 396 engine.
+Yet, among the pantheon of legendary muscle cars, none captivates the collective imagination quite like the Chevrolet Corvette.

 What makes the C2 Corvette so unique?
 Read on to learn all about the iconic Corvette manufactured by General Motors from 1963 to 1967.